Altinn/altinn-studio-docs/content/notifications/reference/api/endpoints/cancel-notification-order/_index.en.md

 ## Authentication

-This API requires authentication and the request must also include one of the following:
+This API requires authentication, and the request must include one of the following:

 - Maskinporten scope __altinn:serviceowner/notifications.create__ (for external system callers)
 - Platform Access Token (for Altinn Apps and internal Altinn systems)